adjirade/PheroTrap/README.md

-# PheroTrap
+#PheroTrap

-🐛 PheroTrap – IoT-Based Smart Trap for Brown Planthopper Control
+IoT-Based Smart Trap for Brown Planthopper Control

 PheroTrap is an Internet of Things (IoT)-based smart pest control system designed to monitor and control brown planthopper (wereng) infestations in rice fields.
-The system uses pheromone-based attraction technology combined with smart sensors and microcontrollers to automatically detect, count, and record pest activity in real time.
+The system integrates pheromone-based attraction technology, smart sensors, and microcontrollers to automatically detect, count, and log pest activity in real time.

-This project aims to provide an eco-friendly, data-driven alternative to chemical pesticides by enabling early detection and precise population monitoring.
+This project provides an eco-friendly and data-driven alternative to chemical pesticides by enabling early detection and accurate population monitoring, helping farmers make better pest management decisions.

-✨ Key Features
+Key Features

-🎯 Pheromone-based trapping system for selective pest attraction
+Pheromone-based trapping system for selective pest attraction

-📡 Remote monitoring via App
+Remote monitoring via mobile or web application

-📊 Automatic insect counting using YOLO V11
+Automatic insect detection and counting using YOLOv11

-☁️ MQTT dan Cloudflared Connection
+MQTT communication with Cloudflared tunneling

-🔋 Low-power design with battery and solar panel support
+Low-power system with battery and solar panel support

-🛠️ Technologies Used
+Technologies Used

-Microcontroller: ESP32 and ESP32-CAM
+Microcontrollers: ESP32 and ESP32-CAM

-Sensors: DHT11
+Sensors: DHT11 (temperature and humidity)

 Connectivity: Wi-Fi, MQTT, HTTP

-IoT Platforms: Firebase, Google Spreadsheet
+IoT Platforms: Firebase and Google Spreadsheet

+Programming Languages:

-Programming Language: C/C++ (Arduino Framework) and PYTHON
+C/C++ (Arduino Framework)

+Python (AI processing and backend)

-🎯 Project Objectives
+Project Objectives

-This project aims to:

-Help farmers detect pest outbreaks early
+Help farmers detect pest outbreaks at an early stage

 Reduce dependency on chemical pesticides

 Improve agricultural efficiency through data-driven decisions

-🌱 Expected Impact
+Expected Impact

-With PheroTrap, farmers can:

-Make informed pest control decisions

-Maintain ecological balance in rice fields

-Increase crop productivity sustainably
+With PheroTrap, farmers can make informed and timely pest control decisions, maintain ecological balance in rice fields, and increase crop productivity in a sustainable way.